-We have no way of tracking how many orders for termination actually result in a termination of the tenancy agreement but we suspect that many are rendered ineffective because the tenant adheres to the conditions set out in the order.
+We have no way of tracking how many orders for termination actually result in a termination of the tenancy agreement but we suspect that many conditional termination orders are satisfied and the tenancy continues.

-The time it takes from the time an application is filed to the time it is heard depends on a number of factors, some of which are outside the control of the Rental office.
-Users of the services occasionally complain about the length of time it takes to resolve a dispute and we are doing what we can to make the administration of the process move as rapidly as possible.
+The time it takes from the time an application is filed to the time it is heard depends on a number of factors, some of which are outside the control of the Rental Office.
+Users of the services ooccasionally complain about the length of time it takes to resolve a dispute and we are doing what we can to make the administration of the process move as rapidly as possible.
 In this regard we continue to make significant progress.
-66.3% of applications heard in 1999 were heard within 60 days of filing and 88.8% were heard within 90 days of filing.
-In 2000 the percentage of applications heard within 60 days increased to 76.7% and those heard within 90 days of filing increased to 93.2%

-It has been our experience that where the filed application is not delayed by mail, the applicant serves the respondent quickly, the hearing notices are deliverable and the parties do not seek any postponements, an application will be heard within 60 days of filing.
+76.6% of applications heard in 2000 were heard within 60 days of filing and 93.2% were heard within 90 days of filing.
+In 2001 the percentage of applications heard within 60 days increased to 85.4% and those heard within 90 days of filing increased to 95.4% been our experience that where the filed application is not delayed by mail, the applicant serves the respondent quickly, the hearing notices are deliverable and the parties do not seek any postponements, an application will be heard within 60 days of filing.
 However any or all of the above factors can delay the process considerably, and often do.